RakhithJK/dotnet-vscode-csharp-wiki/Portable-PDBs.md

 **NOTE**: For legacy reasons, the C# compiler option (and hence the name of the msbuild/project.json flags) to generate Windows PDBs is 'full'.
 However, this should NOT imply that Windows-only PDBs have more information than Portable PDBs.

 ###.NET CLI projects (project.json)
-The following option can be used project.json in force the use of portable PDBs --
+The following option can be used in project.json to force the use of portable PDBs.
+This is currently not necessary when building on OSX/Linux, but is on Windows.
+In the future we expect to unite all the platforms, but we aren't there quite yet --

     "compilationOptions": {
         "debugType": "portable"
     },

 NOTE that for this to work, you need to be on a newer version of the .NET CLI than the build referenced from http://dotnet.github.io/getting-started as of 3/8/2016 (getting-started references build #1598).
-In our testing https://dotnetcli.blob.core.windows.net/dotnet/beta/Installers/1.0.0.001661/dotnet-win-x64.1.0.0.001661.exe has worked.
+On Windows, in our testing, https://dotnetcli.blob.core.windows.net/dotnet/beta/Installers/1.0.0.001661/dotnet-win-x64.1.0.0.001661.exe has worked.

 ## Supported scenarios
 Today, neither portable PDBs nor Windows PDBs are supported everywhere.
 So you need to consider where your project will want to be used (or at least debugged) to decide which format to use.